Lorentzian area and volume estimates for integral mean curvature bounds: Introduction

 \begin{thm} Let $(\Sigma ,h , K)\subset (M,g)$ be a compact initial data set for a future Cauchy development $(M,g)$.
 If $(M,g)$ satisfies the strong energy condition, then

 where $n=\dim(\Sigma)$, $\mS_t:=\tau^{-1}(t)\setminus \mathrm{Cut}(\Sigma)$ and $\Omega_t:=\tau^{-1}([0,t])$. \end{thm}

-See Theorem~\ref{thm:areaest} and Corollary~\ref{cor:volest} within for an even more general statement.
-We also study regions evolving from relatively compact subsets of $\Sigma $ proving similar estimates to Theorem~\ref{main-thm} (resp.~Theorem~\ref{thm:areaest} and Corollary~\ref{cor:volest}), see Lemma~\ref{lem:subsets}.
+In Theorem~\ref{thm:areaest} and Corollary~\ref{cor:volest}, we prove similar results for regions evolving from relatively compact subsets of $\Sigma $ (see Lemma~\ref{lem:subsets}).
 We further show that these estimates continue to hold if $\Sigma$ (resp.~$A\subseteq \Sigma$) is non-compact (resp.~not relatively compact) but still has finite area, see Corollary~\ref{cor:noncompact} and Remark \ref{rem:noncompactA} within.
 We exclude the cut locus from the $\tau$-level sets when estimating the areas to avoid issues with defining the area of a non-smooth set in a Lorentzian manifold.
 In Section~\ref{sec:limitareas} we define a generalized area for the full level sets imitating methods from Riemannian geometry.
 We obtain analogous bounds for these generalized areas and volumes in Lemma~\ref{Vol-Sigma-T-1} and Corollary~\ref{Vol-Sigma-T-2}.

-Prior theorems controlling these volumes have been proven by Grant-Treude and Treude \cite{TG}\cite{TreudeDiploma}, and later extended to spacetime metrics which are only $C^{1,1}$ in \cite{Graf-C1.1-vol-comp}, but those papers required uniform pointwise bounds on the second fundamental form/mean curvature rather than the $L^n$ bounds we require.
+A crucial aspect of our theorem is that we only require $L^n$ bounds on the second fundamental form/mean curvature.
+In Section~\ref{Sect-Example} we present an example indicating that weaker assumptions on the second fundamental form cannot be applied to control the volumes of regions.
+Prior theorems controlling these volumes in the Lorentzian setting have been proven by Grant-Treude and Treude \cite{TG}\cite{TreudeDiploma}, and later extended to spacetime metrics which are only $C^{1,1}$ in \cite{Graf-C1.1-vol-comp}, but those papers required uniform pointwise bounds on the second fundamental form/mean curvature.
 See Remark~\ref{Comp-to-GT} within.
-In Section~\ref{Sect-Example} we present an example indicating that weaker assumptions on the second fundamental form cannot be applied to control the volumes of regions.
+Naturally these types of volume estimates and their consequences were first pioneered in the Riemannian setting, starting with Bishop and Gromov \cite{Bishop},\cite{Gromov}.
+Perales and Paeng \cite{Perales},\cite{Paeng} found volume bounds using integral mean curvature bounds in the Riemannian setting, and indeed we were directly inspired by Perales' work.

 An immediate corollary of our theorem is that if we consider a sequence of compact initial data sets $(\Sigma_j ,h_j , K_j)$ for future Cauchy developments $(M_j,g_j)$ satisfying the strong energy condition, then weak convergence of the initial data implies boundedness of the volumes.
 More precisely: If \be (\Sigma_j, h_j) \VFto (\Sigma_{\infty},h_{\infty}) \ee and \be ||K_j||_{L^n(\Sigma_j)}\to ||K_{\infty}||_{L^n(\Sigma_{\infty})}, \ee then the level sets of $\tau$ have bounded (generalized) areas as described in Corollary~\ref{Vol-Sigma-T-2}.
 Thus it should be easy to show $\tau^{-1}(t)$ have subsequences which converge in the intrinsic flat sense even if they are not smooth Riemannian manifolds using the theory in \cite{SW-JDG}.
 We conjecture that \be \tau_j^{-1}[0, T] \subset M_j \,\,\, \SIFto \,\,\,\tau_{\infty}^{-1}[0, T] \subset M_{\infty} \ee when $M_\infty$ is an FLRW spacetime and $M_j$ satisfy the Einstein Equation with an appropriate matter model.
 This would then answer the question as to why one can use FLRW spacetimes to model the evolution of our universe.